-The DSL should take lead responsibility for safeguarding and child protection (including online safety).
+The DSL should take lead responsibility for safeguarding and child protection (including online safety) matters in the College.
 This should be explicit in the role holder's job description.

 The DSL will fulfil the Role of the DSL as detailed in Annex C of KCSIE